Sea Trek - Ombak Putih

 Whilst on board the Ombak Putih, guests can enjoy some fine dining in the spacious air conditioned lounge.
 The dedicated staff will be on hand and will prepare sumptuous food for you during your trip.
 Enjoy the spacious sun and semi-covered decks with a cocktail in hand.

-Days on board the Ombak Putih centre around the spectacular marine environment, be that snorkelling or diving amongst pristine coral gardens, fishing the abundant waters or staying above water on a stand-up paddle board or kayak.
+Days on board the Ombak Putih center around the spectacular marine environment, be that snorkeling or diving amongst pristine coral gardens, fishing the abundant waters or staying above water on a stand-up paddle board or kayak.
 Shore excursions to hidden beaches, traditional communities and wild islands area always a highlight, particularly encounters with the local wildlife, including the notorious Komodo Dragon.

 Sea Trek Jewels of Raja Ampat Day 1

 Arrive into Sorong, gateway to Raja Ampat, and meet your waiting vessel.
 Weigh anchor and set sail bound for the Misool archipelago, stopping for a swim en-route, before dining under the stars.